 Focus Areas: Global Finance; Global Marketing; and International Development.
 Alternatively, a student may choose to build a Customized Focus Area by selecting 12 hours of GF elective courses.
 Approved Winterim courses may also fulfill Focus Area requirements.
 Students may only count a maximum of 3 credit hours of Winterim courses toward a Focus Area.
 A student is allowed to choose only one Focus Area for the program.
-A student selecting to do a Customized Focus Area must submit a plan of action to his/her Academic Advisor.
+A student selecting to do a Customized Focus Area must submit a plan of action along with the focus area declaration form to his/her Academic Advisor.